 Program overview

-The Community Pharmacy Assistant program is structured to provide a thorough education over a one-year period, consisting of two academic terms.
+The Community Pharmacy Assistant program is a one-year Ontario College Certificate that consists of two academic terms.
 The program is delivered in person at the Kitchener – Doon campus.
-Key features of the program structure include:
+It is a fully-integrated program that covers various essential topics, including:

 Featured Experiences

-• Work experience placement to gain real-world experience.
+• Work experience placement to gain real-world experience in community pharmacies.

 • Collaboration with Pharmacy Technicians and Pharmacists in a team-oriented environment.

-• Exposure to both chain and independent community pharmacies, as well as specialized compounding pharmacies.
+• Exposure to both chain and independent pharmacies, as well as specialized compounding pharmacies.

 Career Options